cornerstone-consulting/INFIODocs/infio-docs.md

 ### 3. VPC Endpoint Deployment for CloudFormation Service (Optional):

 > Note: You can skip this step, if your INFIO EC2 instance is deployed in a public subnet, it already has internet access and does not need a VPC Endpoint.
-If your private EC2 instance is deployed in private subnet and it has a NAT Gateway attached, it can access CloudFormation via the internet, making the VPC Endpoint unnecessary.
+Additionally, if your INFIO EC2 instance is deployed in a private subnet and has a NAT Gateway attached, it can access CloudFormation services via the internet, making the deployment of VPC Endpoint unnecessary.

 **Purpose**:
 From the AWS Console in the same account where you have deployed the **INFIO EC2 instance**, you can deploy an AWS VPC Endpoint for CloudFormation service.
 This step is necessary if your **VPC landing zone** does not support EC2 instances hosted in a private subnet to connect to AWS services (e.g., when EC2 instance in private subnets cannot access CloudFormation service).
 Access to the CloudFormation Service is required to deploy additional AWS resources from the **INFIO EC2 instance**.